 Music is a vital, integral part of the worship experience at East Congregational Church.
 It is as much a part of the fabric of our worship service as are prayer and preaching.
 East Church doesn’t see music as being in addition to worship, but rather sees music as inseparable from worship.

-Music Director Lynn Salmonsen, herself a professional performer and music educator, carefully selects music to support the liturgical season drawn from a broad repertoire that ranges from the classics to contemporary arrangements including gospel and spirituals.
+Organist and Choir Director Lynn Salmonsen, herself a professional performer and music educator, carefully selects music to support the liturgical season drawn from a broad repertoire that ranges from the classics to contemporary arrangements including gospel and spirituals.

 Except for the summer months a small but accomplished Adult Choir contributes a four part anthem or offertory (often both) to each Sunday service and many special services during Lent and Advent seasons.
 Once or twice a year the Choir is the worship service, performing all or part of larger classical works.
 “Music Sundays” recently have presented moving, significant works by Britton, Mozart and Vivaldi.

 The Adult Choir is a friendly and inclusive group and can always find a place for enthusiastic new voices whether or not they are experienced singers!

 Our Soprano section leader, a graduate student at New England Conservatory, participates with the choir and frequently presents solos.
 In addition to the Adult Choir, Youth and Children’s Choirs participate at regular intervals.

 Two superb instruments reside in the East Church sanctuary:

 In 1998 the Taber Family generously provided matching funds as a memorial to Marie Taber, enabling East Church to purchase a Baldwin grand piano.

 Our organ was originally installed by the Frazee Organ Company in 1951.
 The organ was renovated by John Hendriksen of the Aeolian-Skinner Organ Company who completely revoiced the pipework and updated the console extensively, making the organ much more effective at supporting congregational singing.